NOAA-EPIC/data_converter/README.md

 1) Install miniconda per the "Environment Setup" section.
 2) Create a conda environment based on the YAML file provided within this repository via executing the following command:

-    * conda env create -f environment.yml
+    * conda env create -f data_converter.yml

 3) Activate the conda environment via executing the following command:

     * conda activate data_converter

 4) Save the data in need of conversion under **/raw_data**.
-If an object needs to be download from Amazon Web Services (AWS) S3 storage, then execute the following command within your terminal:
+If an object needs to be downloaded from Amazon Web Services (AWS) S3 storage, then execute the following command within your terminal:

    * python main_s3_download.py -b <bucket_arn> -k <key> -z <save_as_fn>